 “Pretty darned relaxed,” I thought – for turkeys to be so fearless and complacent this close to Thanksgiving.

-On Wednesday, the Volatility Index (VIX) – the best tool for measuring fear in the marketplace – fell to 11.49.
-That’s near its lowest level for the year…
+On Monday, the Volatility Index (VIX) – the best tool for measuring fear in the marketplace – traded at 23.

-Investors, just like the turkeys that frolicked in my backyard, are relaxed – maybe too relaxed.
+And just like the frolicking turkeys in my backyard, investors are relaxed – maybe too relaxed.

 Investors, like country club turkeys, stop worrying about the potential dangers of their environment.

-We’ve been warning about the danger of complacency a lot lately.
-But, in a raging bull market, no one really wants to hear that sort of thing.
+Lately, we’ve been frequently warning about the danger of complacency.
+But when stocks are running higher, no one really wants to hear that sort of thing.

 Of course, at the end of the day, someone always gets burned.

-At this point, though, it may make more sense to cackle, flap our wings wildly, and scatter in all directions.
+But at this point, it may make more sense to cackle, flap our wings wildly, and scatter in all directions.